ThatOneGin/parfast/Quickstart.md

 ## mem

-mem blocks create memory regions based on a global memory buffer ([mbuf](#mbuf)) that grows as the program requires memory.
+mem blocks create memory regions based on a global memory buffer called `mbuf` that grows as the program requires memory.

 ```pascal
   mem u64-buffer